dominikh/staticcheck-action/README.md

 String to include in the cache key, in addition to the default, which is `runner.os`.
 This is useful when using multiple Go versions.

+### `working-directory`

+Relative path to the working directory Staticcheck should be executed in.
+This is useful when dealing with multiple projects within one repository.

+Can be easily combined with a directory [`matrix`](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix), see the advanced example above.